 MA Communication Design

-The MA Communication Design, is a research masters aimed at building on knowledge and practice acquired at undergraduate level and within professional practice, with applicants proposing a research agenda that will provide a focus for their study.
+The MA Communication Design, is a research-led taught masters aimed at building on knowledge and practice acquired at undergraduate level and within professional practice, with applicants proposing a research agenda that will provide a focus for their study.

-Duration: 15 months, 90 ECTS credits / Research Masters
+Duration: 15 months, 90 ECTS credits / Taught Masters

 This programme has the option of a further 30 credits of study in Design Internships and/or 30 credits of Design Enterprise or Design Research and Innovation.